 In current non-inquest cases:- If you know the name of the Coroner's Officer dealing with your case, please contact him/her directly.

-Current Inquest cases:- For information on current Inquests, please view the Current Inquests and Scheduled Inquests pages.
+Current Inquest cases:- For information on Inquests, please use the Search Inquests page or the Hearing Dates page found in the side navigation.
 Please do not contact the Coroner's Court Office, District Offices or Police Press Office, as all publicly available information is to be found on these pages.

 Genealogy /past cases: Files relating to past cases (within the last 10 years) are held at The Coroners Office, The Town Hall, Leicester LE1 9BG.
 If you are researching past cases please apply to the Coroner in writing for release of the information.

 The Archivist will NOT release any information without written authorisation from the Coroner.
 You will need to explain your relationship to the deceased and why you are requesting the information.

 The information given on these pages relates only to the Coroner’s Service for Leicester City and South Leicestershire.

 The website was last updated on 18/08/2014